splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-backend.rst

 Install the package
 =======================================

-Using the installer script, you can install automatic discovery and activate automatic discovery for either all supported applications on the host via the system-wide method or only for applications running as ``systemd`` services.
+Using the installer script, you can install and activate automatic discovery for either all supported applications on the host via the system-wide method or only for applications running as ``systemd`` services.

 .. tabs::